PolynomialTime/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a first-year Ph.D. student at the School of Computer Science, [The University of Auckland](https://www.auckland.ac.nz/).
-My supervisor is Dr. [Jiamou Liu](https://www.cs.auckland.ac.nz/~jliu036/).
+I am currently a third-year Ph.D. student at the School of Computer Science, [The University of Auckland](https://www.auckland.ac.nz/).
+My supervisor is Dr. [Jiamou Liu](https://www.liuailab.org/).

 I received my First Class Honours degree in computer science from The University of Auckland in 2018.
 I received my B.S. in computer science from [Beijing Institute of Technology](http://www.bit.edu.cn/index.htm) in 2017.

-My research interests include social networks analysis, multi-agent systems, and deep reinforcement learning.
-Lately my research focus is on applying deep reinforcement learning and graph neural networks to graph-structured data.
+My research interests include (inverse) reinforcement learning, computional game theory, multi-agent systems, social networks analysis.
+Lately my research focus is on applying inverse reinforcement learning to games with tons of agents.